Resparing/vkdt/DOCUMENTATION/Window.md

 ### Deletion Function

-Call the following function for deleting the VKDT Window & destroying all resources.
+Call the following function for deleting the VKDT Window & destroying all resources:

 ```cpp
 ~window();